tuva-health/FHIR_inferno/helper_scripts/readme.md

 Use cases and setups can vary greatly, and you may need to tweak these files to fit your needs.

-#### Metriport scripts

-The comprehensive guide on how to use Metriport scripts, refer to our internal Notion documentation - [link](https://www.notion.so/metriport/Tuva-Integration-177b51bb90408066ba6ae29cbb572c86)

 #### analyzeJson.py

 This script will read through a batch of FHIR files in a folder, filter for a specific resource type by filename, collect all of the paths, and build a well formatted configuration file.